 Been having a rough week at home, so when C asked me out for dinner, some food-therapy was in order.
 We went to Sushi Tei, one of the fancier Japanese joints in Setiawalk, Puchong that’s always packed with customers.
 For starters, a plate from the conveyor belt – Chuuka Idako or seasoned baby octopus.
 Served cold, the sauce was sweet and complemented the natural seafood-y … Continue reading Sushi Tei, Setiawalk Puchong

+Update: This restaurant is permanently closed.
 I’ve passed by Kai Zen Japanese Restaurant many times while in Bandar Puteri, Puchong, but was never tempted to step in due to it’s shady facade lol.
-I guess they wanted to give their guests privacy, but you can see nothing of how the restaurant looks like on the inside – thanks to dark wooden walls blocking off your line of sight.
-Since Moo suggested … Continue reading Kai Zen Japanese Restaurant, Puchong
+I guess they wanted to give their guests privacy, but you can see nothing of how the restaurant looks like on the inside – thanks to dark wooden walls blocking off your … Continue reading Kai Zen Japanese Restaurant, Puchong

 Have you tried ‘spicing’ up your bowl of instant noodles with extras?
 I like mine with eggs and if I can get them, some meat. 🙂 Here in Malaysia, the most famous brand of instant noodles is Maggi, by Nestle.
 Although it is an Australian brand, Maggi has become somewhat of a local favourite, with flavours like curry, chicken, tom yam, and many more.
 I … Continue reading Spice Up That Noodle